-The recipient of the Board of Governors’ Award for Staff Excellence in Public Affairs will be selected from among current full-time University staff that have been employed full-time at Missouri State University for a minimum of 3 years at the time of nomination and who provide evidence of significant and meaningful involvement in support of the University’s Public Affairs mission.
+Recipients of the Board of Governors’ Award for Staff Excellence in Public Affairs will be selected from current, full-time Missouri State University staff.
+Staff must have been employed full-time at Missouri State for at least 3 years at the time of nomination.
+Staff recipients should be able to provide evidence of significant and meaningful involvement in support of the University’s Public Affairs mission.

 Examples of significant and meaningful accomplishments in support of the University’s Public Affairs mission include, but are not limited to, the following:

 - Demonstration of active engagement with the community for a sustained period of time.
 Inclusion of students in this engagement is essential.

 - A successful record of inspiring and motivating students to develop the skills to become informed and culturally competent citizens who are knowledgeable about public policy issues affecting our society.

 - A sustained record of leadership involving students in the process of addressing and seeking solutions to important public policy, educational, cultural, health, economic development, or environmental issues.

 - Development of successful partnerships between students and community members and/or organizations in carrying out Public Affairs initiatives.